Fund-Homecare-Canada-Website-Redesign/FHC-webredesign/README.md

 The following team members contributed to writing and maintaining this README:

-- **Noah Kostesku**: Author for the "Website Redesign" section and its subsections, as well as the "Contributors & Thanks" and "README Documentation Authors" sections
-- **David Liu**:
-- **Zekai Zhao**:
+- **Noah Kostesku**: Sole author and maintainer of the entire README.

 This documentation was created to ensure future developers and contributors can confidently navigate and maintain the Fund Homecare Canada website.